 - 1. Once a player's base has no remaining HP, that player is eliminated from the game and they cannot take any more actions.
 All cards they own are removed from play and any cards owned by other players in their play area are placed in their owners' discard piles.
-(The removed cards are not considered defeated or discarded, and do not cause abilities to trigger.)
-Any of their triggered abilities still waiting to resolve are ignored. - 2.
+Any of their triggered abilities still waiting to resolve are ignored. - A. Cards removed from play when a player is defeated are not considered to be defeated or to have "left play" for the purpose of triggering abilities.
+However, any units captured by a unit that is removed from play in this way are returned to their owners' control. - 2.
 An eliminated player cannot be brought back into play; their base cannot be healed, and they cannot be affected by abilities. - 3.
 If an eliminated player created a lasting effect or delayed effect earlier in the round they were eliminated, that effect remains active in the game, and the remaining players must resolve it as completely as possible.